Phone-GWP-group

 Shipping batteries by sea requires compliance with the International Maritime Dangerous Goods (IMDG) Code

-Even if you are only shipping very small volumes of lithium batteries (and likely using a courier or mail service), the regulations still apply.
+Even if you are only shipping minimal volumes of lithium batteries (and likely using a courier or mail service), the regulations still apply.

-Most couriers have slightly different sets of additional rules and guidelines, but the following points will to cover most of the major points to consider:
+Most couriers have slightly different sets of additional rules and guidelines, but the following points will cover most of the significant points to consider:

-Each individual package (i.e. a Zarges battery box) cannot contain more than 4 cells or 2 batteries – if contained in equipment.
+• Each package (e.g., a Zarges battery box) cannot contain more than four cells or two batteries if contained within equipment.

-Each cell and battery must be of a type that has been proven to meet the requirements of each test in the UN Manual of Tests and Criteria, Part III, section 38.3 (as also governed by ADR guidelines)
+• Each cell and battery must be a type that has been proven to meet the requirements of each test in the UN Manual of Tests and Criteria, Part III, section 38.3 (as also governed by ADR guidelines).

-Cells and batteries must be protected against short-circuit (i.e. be placed in individual, non-conductive packaging)
+• Cells and batteries must be protected against short circuits (e.g., placed in individual, non-conductive packaging).

 Shipping lithium batteries by air

-Shipping lithium batteries by air is the most complicated of all forms of transit, due to the increased risk (i.e. and aircraft accidents caused by fire are likely to be fatal).
-With damaged batteries being blamed for aircraft crashes in the past, the shipping of damaged or defective batteries is strictly forbidden.
+Shipping lithium batteries by air is the most complex form of transport, due to the increased risk (e.g., aircraft accidents caused by fire are likely to be fatal).
+Given the past instances of damaged batteries being blamed for aircraft crashes, the shipping of damaged or defective batteries is strictly prohibited.

-When transporting lithium-ion batteries via air, the Dangerous Good Regulations (DGR) must be reviewed and met.
-These regulations are governed by the International Air Transport Association (IATA) and the International Civil Aviation Organization (ICAO).
+When transporting lithium-ion batteries by air, the Dangerous Goods Regulations (DGR) must be reviewed and complied with.
+These regulations are governed by the International Air Transport Association (IATA) and the International Civil Aviation Organisation (ICAO).

 Who is responsible for safe shipping?

 As the company or individual shipping lithium batteries, you are solely and wholly responsible for the shipment.
-You / your business will be legally responsible the event of any accident caused by the incorrect shipping of the batteries or not adhering to UN3480 and other regulations.
+You and your business will be held legally accountable in the event of any accidents caused by the incorrect shipping of batteries or failure to adhere to UN3480 and other relevant regulations.

 This is why it is not only critical to select appropriate packaging for your shipment(s), but also to work alongside a packaging supplier that can help and advise on this particular requirement.

-Aluminium cases such as those customised by GWP Protective can be subjected to the appropriate tests before being put into full protection, giving you reassurances that your shipments will fully comply with all regulations.
+Aluminium cases, such as those customised by GWP Protective, can be subjected to the appropriate tests before being put into complete protection, giving you reassurances that your shipments will comply with all regulations.

-For further details of the lithium battery packaging / cases available through GWP, please click here.
+You can find further details on lithium battery packaging and the solutions available through GWP here.

-Failing to use the right, UN3480 compliant packaging for shipment of lithium batteries could have dire consequences for your business.
-This could extend to significant fines, jail sentences for individuals within your organisation and the reputational damage of having caused a (potentially fatal) accident.
+Failing to use the proper UN3480-compliant packaging for shipping lithium batteries could have dire consequences for your business.
+This could extend to significant fines, jail sentences for individuals within your organisation, and the reputational damage of having caused a (potentially fatal) accident.

-If you are interested in sourcing Zarges aluminium battery cases tailored to this purpose, please get in touch with an expert at GWP.
+If you are interested in sourcing Zarges aluminium battery cases tailored for this purpose, please get in touch with our packaging experts at GWP.

 Share this article